HillaryDanan/abstraction-intelligence/README.md

 - Stateless input-output mappings (no persistence)
 - Systems with no objectives tied to self-maintenance (no stakes)
-- Systems with no principled boundary between “model” and “environment” (no inside/outside asymmetry)
+- Systems with no principled boundary between "model" and "environment" (no inside/outside asymmetry)

 #### Why Stakes Matter

 The connection between stakes and self-state is not merely evolutionary (stakes cause self-monitoring to be selected for).
 It is functional: **stakes create the asymmetry that makes self-monitoring meaningful**.

-A system with something to protect has a reason to distinguish “am I processing this correctly?” from “what is the statistically likely output?”
-The first question requires a model of the self’s capacities and limitations; the second requires only a model of the training distribution.
+A system with something to protect has a reason to distinguish "am I processing this correctly?" from "what is the statistically likely output?"
+The first question requires a model of the self's capacities and limitations; the second requires only a model of the training distribution.

 Without stakes, there is no *differential consequence* to accurate vs. inaccurate self-assessment.
 A system might learn to produce uncertainty language (because such language appeared in training data), but there is no selection pressure for that language to be *calibrated*—for expressed confidence to track actual accuracy.